Sample Answer

 Aaron Feuerstein Case Study

-When Malden Hills was burned down in 1995, Aaron Feuerstein, the then-CEO, made a bold decision that was against most conventional managerial rules.
+When Malden Hills were burned down in 1995, Aaron Feuerstein, the then-CEO, boldly decided against most conventional managerial rules.
 He decided to maintain the employees’ payments while they waited for the factory to be rebuilt.
-This was a decision that he considered ethical but came at an extra cost to himself and the organization.
+He considered This decision ethical, but it came at an extra cost to himself and the organization.

-Do you think Feuerstein was a noble leader or very risky decision maker who got lucky, based on what you have learned about ethics, decision making, and analyzing stakeholders and issues?
-Be sure to research what happened to Malden Mills since 1995, and consider the position of all stakeholders in your analysis.
+Do you think Feuerstein was a noble leader or risky decision-maker who got lucky, based on what you have learned about ethics, decision-making, and analyzing stakeholders and issues?
+Be sure to research what has happened to Malden Mills since 1995 and consider the position of all stakeholders in your analysis.

 It is unlikely that CEOs today would make the same decision as Feuerstein after the Malden Hills fire.
 Businesses today have demonstrated their concern for making profits rather than the affairs of their employees.
-There have been cases such as Amazon overworking its employees, numerous companies choosing to lay off employees to maintain high profits, and other cases that demonstrate a higher value placed on financial value rather than the workforce.
+There have been cases such as Amazon overworking its employees, numerous companies choosing to lay off employees to maintain high profits, and other issues demonstrating a higher value placed on financial value than the workforce.
 If the same thing that happened to Malden Hills were to happen today, most CEOs would focus on rebuilding their company with less concern for the workers.

 References